How To Overclock Your CPU

 For example, the 6-core Ryzen 3600X has one CCD (core chiplet die), and all cores fit into it.
 Ryzen 3700X, on the other hand, has 8 cores split into two chiplet dies.
 Four on CCD0 and four on CCD1.

 Now, start increasing the frequency of all cores to the same value and then hit Apply.
-You could also go with Apply & Test, but it’s better to do your testing with Cinebench.
+You could also go with Apply & Test, but it’s advisable to do your testing with Cinebench.
 So run that software and do a multi-core test.

 If Cinebench crashes, either reduce the frequency by 50 MHz and do another test or boost the core voltage.
 For greater frequencies, you will have to increase the core voltage.

-For best results, just set the core voltage to 1.3V or 1.35V, increase the frequency and then slowly drop down the voltage until you start crashing again.
+For optimal results, just set the core voltage to 1.3V or 1.35V, increase the frequency and then slowly drop down the voltage until you start crashing again.
 This way, you’ll get the highest possible clock speed while reducing the power, which results in lower temperatures.

 Testing